Best Time to Visit Russia

 Russia’s ritziest spots, like Sochi, are also the priciest.
 But even in the exceedingly popular holidaying locale surrounding the Black Sea, there are some gems that have yet to be capitalised by overpriced resorts.
 Gelendzhik is one such example of a seaside paradise which, unlike other more affordable cities like Anapa, isn’t overrun with crowds.
 For an even more secluded holiday, there’s no better place to enjoy the sun than the verdant mountains of the Altai— the least populous region in Russia’s wildest district, Siberia.
 Under the warm rays of the sun, Altai’s alpine meadows make for heavenly hiking terrain while the glacial rivers cascading down from the snow-capped Altai Mountains are prime rafting waters.

 Dates to save

-Last week of June: Scarlet Sails (St Petersburg only)
+- Last week of June: Scarlet Sails (Saint Petersburg only)